 Looking for competitive CMC and VMC certificates in 2026?
 We hear you.

-We will soon be offering CMC and VMC certificates for your convenience.
-We will walk you through our projects in this post!
+We will soon be offering CMC and VMC certificates for your convenience and an easier BIMI setup.
+We are walking you through our projects in this post!

 BIMI (Brand Indicators for Message Identification) allows you to display your logo next to your emails in compatible inboxes.